 How Do I Treat My Dog’s Bug Bites?

-More details regarding treatment methods can be found in our guide to Bug Bite Allergies in Dogs , along with firsthand accounts from dog owners.
-Also of note is the ability to consult directly with one of our in-house vets, who are available around the clock.
+More details regarding treatment methods can be found in our guide to Bug Bite Allergies in Dogs, along with firsthand accounts from dog owners.

 How Are Bug Bites Similar in Dogs, Humans and Other Animals?